Recent Blog Articles

 While there are treatments available — exercise, braces or canes, loss of excess weight, various pain relievers and anti-inflammatory medicines — these are no cures, and none of the treatments are predictably effective.
 In fact, often they don’t work at all, or help only a little.
 Injected steroids or synthetic lubricants can be tried as well.
 When all else fails, joint replacement surgery can be highly effective.
 In fact, about a million joint replacements (mostly knees and hips) are performed each year in the US.

 So, it’s no surprise that people with osteoarthritis will try just about anything that seems reasonably safe if it might provide relief.
 My patients often ask about diet, including anti-inflammatory foods, antioxidants, low-gluten diets, and many others.
 There’s little evidence that most of these dietary approaches work.
 When there is evidence, it usually demonstrates no consistent or clear benefit.

 Why curcumin?
-It’s a naturally occurring substance, found in the spice turmeric, that has anti-inflammatory effects.
+It’s a natural substance, found in the spice turmeric, that has anti-inflammatory effects.
 Its use has been advocated for cardiovascular health, arthritis, and a host of other conditions.
 However, well-designed studies of its health benefits are limited.

 Here’s what this study found:

 - Both treatments relieved arthritis symptoms and helped to a similar degree: 94% of those taking curcumin and 97% of those taking diclofenac reported at least 50% improvement.

 - People reported fewer side effects with curcumin.
 For example, none of the study subjects taking curcumin needed treatment for stomach trouble, but 28% of those taking diclofenac needed treatment.

 - Those taking curcumin lost, on average, nearly 2% of their body weight in just four weeks — that’s 3.5 pounds for a 175-pound person.